espenurheim/FormerMSc/README.md

 **Supervisor:** Jo Eidsvik

-**Program:** Master's Thesis in Applied Physics and Mathematics, Norwegian University of Science and Technology
+**Program:** Master's Thesis in Applied Physics and Mathematics (Industrial Mathematics), Norwegian University of Science and Technology

 **Semester:** Spring 2025

 ## Overview

-This repository contains code and resources for solving the *Former* game (NRK, 2024) as part of my Master's thesis in Industrial Mathematics.
-This includes a GUI that anyone can use to play the game, with recommendations from our best-performing Monte Carlo Tree Search solver.
+This repository contains the code and resources used in my Master's thesis in Industrial Mathematics, which revolved around solving the game *Former* by NRK (2024).
+This includes a GUI that anyone can use to play the game, with recommendations from our best-performing Monte Carlo Tree Search solver, and other code used.
 Instructions on how to set up a matching environment, install dependencies, compile the C++ code and running the GUI are included below.

 ## Requirements

 * Python 3.12.7 (other versions may work, but this is the one we used)
-* Compiler (g++, clang, or MSVC) for building C++ extensions
 * pybind11

 ## Setup